Published Mar 28, 2024 · Updated Mar 05, 2026

 How should we schedule assessments to manage workload and stress?

 Assessment timing drives workload.
 Space deadlines and exams to prevent bunching and burnout.
-Coordinate across modules, monitoring concentration points and adjusting accordingly.
-In parallel, make assessment expectations explicit: publish marking criteria, use checklist-style rubrics, provide brief annotated exemplars and commit to an achievable feedback service level with actionable feed-forward.
+Coordinate across modules, monitor concentration points and adjust accordingly.
+Make assessment expectations explicit.
+Publish marking criteria, use checklist-style rubrics, provide brief annotated exemplars and commit to an achievable feedback service level with actionable feed-forward.
 Flexible scheduling of assessments, underpinned by clear criteria, supports achievement and wellbeing.

 Which services and facilities should be scheduled around students?